gwu-libraries/scholarspace-hyrax/README.md

 ### Launching the Server

 - In a terminal, run `rails hydra:server`
-- If this is the first time you have run this command, it will install an instance of Solr and an instance of Fedora4 in `tmp`
+- If this is the first time you have run this command, it will install an instance of Solr and an instance of Fedora4 in `tmp`, and create directories in `tmp` for derivatives and uploads.
+- Once Solr and Fedora are installed, this will launch the Rails application (port `3000` by default), Solr (port `8983` by default), and Fedora (port `8984` by default).
+- At this point, you should be able to load the application by visiting `localhost:3000` in your browser.

+### Seeding the Database

+- *With the Rails, Solr, and Fedora processes running*, run `rails db:seed`
+  - This can be accomplished by opening another terminal window in the same directory.
+- Seeding the database creates:
+  - Default admin and content-admin roles
+  - An admin user, with credentials specified with `DEV_ADMIN_USER_EMAIL` and `DEV_ADMIN_USER_PASSWORD`, and a content-admin user with username `content-admin@example.com` and password `password`.
+  - Default admin set, admin set collection type, and user collection type.
+  - ETDs admin set
+  - A journal collection (`GW Undergraduate Review`)
+  - Uploads and processes files contained in `spec/fixtures` to create demo works.
+You can add or remove files from the `authenticated_etds`, `journal_collection`, `private_etds`, and `public_etds` folders to change the demonstration files.